hashkat/hashkat/docs/commandline.md

 #### Gnuplot

+After **Gnuplot** is installed, to set parameters for your plot, i.e. title, type:

+`set title desired_title`

-After **Gnuplot** is installed, to access it simply type at the beginning of the line **plot**, for example:
+Then to the data, simply type at the beginning of the line **plot**, for example:

 `plot desired_file_name`

-You should be in the same directory as the data file you want to access when you do this.
+You should be in the same directory as the data file you want to access.
+The exact commands are listed in the tutorials.

 #### Tips